michaelcourcy/kasten-on-outscale/README.md

 ### Create an EIM user and obtain the AK-SK

 Go to the [cockpit interface](https://cockpit-eu-west-2.outscale.com) and create an [EIM User](https://wiki.outscale.net/display/EN/EIM+User+Interface) with proper policies to create the infrastructure.
-I used a policy with full access for quick starting, but you may customize it latter.
+Use a policy with full access for quick starting, but you may customize it latter.

 Use the [AK-SK of this EIM User](https://wiki.outscale.net/display/EN/Managing+Access+Keys+for+EIM+Users) so that you can use it for your client and terraform configuration.